 - Stroke Width: Use this to change the Gridlines width.

-- Line Style: Choose the line style such as Solid, dotted, and dashed.
+- Line Style: Choose a line style such as Solid, dotted, or dashed.

-Data Labels display the Values (Sales or Profit at each point of time).
+Data Labels display the Values (Sales or Profit at each point in time).
 As you can see from the screenshot below, we enabled data labels and changed the color to green.

 Using this Plot Area property, you can add custom Images as the Background of the waterfall Chart.
-For the demonstration purpose, we added one image as the Plot Area Background.
+For demonstration purposes, we added one image as the Plot Area Background.

 Please change these colors as per your requirements.